xnng/picday-cli/README.md

-# Get today's wallpaper from Bing and momentum
+# Get and set today's wallpaper from Bing and momentum

 ## Installation